Becoming a Sea Cadet

 WANT TO GET STARTED?
 HERE’S WHAT TO DO:

 STEP 1: Submit an Orientation Request below.
-You will then receive an invitation to attend the next scheduled Orientation Session.
-Orientation sessions generally begin at 0930 hours (9:30 am) for both prospective cadets and their parents.
-The session is designed to give you an overview of the Sea Cadet program, costs associated with participation, cadet training opportunities, and upcoming events in the Charlotte Division.
-You will have the opportunity to ask as many questions as necessary and you will also get a chance to meet with other cadets and adult staff and ask them any questions you may have regarding participation in the program.
+You will then be contacted to set up a time for an interview with the Commanding Officer (CO).
+The CO interviews the prospective cadet and parents and, in turn, you get to interview the CO.
+This program isn't for everyone and it is good to find that out at the very beginning.
+Being in the Sea Cadet Corp is not just “something to do” on the weekend.
+It takes a level of commitment and dedication that most young people don’t understand and often fail to achieve.
+The interview is also designed to give you an overview of the Sea Cadet program, costs associated with participation, cadet training opportunities, and upcoming events in the Charlotte Division.
+You are then invited to come and observe what we do at drill (orientation).
+You will have an opportunity to ask as many questions as necessary and you will also get a chance to meet with other cadets and adult staff and ask them any questions you may have regarding participation in the program.
 Your attendance at orientation is for your benefit in making an informed decision and in no way obligates you to participate in the program.

 You can get a preview of the program by watching the Sea Cadet Video here!